 Placement on the Everett Register encourages preservation of our heritage and honors those who have cared for Everett's old buildings.
 Any person may nominate a building, structure, site, object or district for placement on the Everett Register; however, placement on the register requires owner approval.
 Register properties are eligible for a distinguishing plaque, notifying others of the property's significance.

 Properties currently on the Everett Register include the restored Monte Cristo Hotel at 1507 Wall, the childhood home of the late Senator Jackson at 3602 Oakes, and the small Caroline Cottage at 2617 Harrison.
 Although these properties are varied, each one meets the basic criteria.

-Be associated with events that have made a significant contribution to the broad patterns of national, state or local history
+- Is associated with events that have made a significant contribution to the broad patterns of national, state or local history;

-Embody the distinctive architectural characteristics of a type, period, style or method of design or construction, or represents a significant and distinguishable entity whose components may lack individual distinction;
+- Embodies the distinctive architectural characteristics of a type, period, style or method of design or construction, or represents a significant and distinguishable entity whose components may lack individual distinction;

-Be an outstanding work of a designer, builder or architect who has made a substantial contribution to the art;
+- Is an outstanding work of a designer, builder or architect who has made a substantial contribution to the art;

-Exemplify or reflect elements of the city’s cultural, social, economic, political, aesthetic, engineering or architectural history
+- Exemplifies or reflects special elements of the city's cultural, special, economic, political, aesthetic, engineering or architectural history;

-Be associated with the lives of persons significant to national, state or local history
+- Is associated with the lives of persons significant in national, state or local history;

 How to Nominate a Property